-Outcome 4: Population dynamics Outcome indicator: Number of surveys conducted, analysed and disseminated that allow for the estimation of key population and reproductive health indicators.
-Baseline: 2; Target: 3 Output 1: Strengthened capacity for use of evidence-based analysis of population data for decision making at the national and subnational level to address inequalities and advance International Conference on Population and Development and the Sustainable Development Goals.
-Data on the prevalence of gender-based violence available for policy-making and development planning Baseline: No; Target: Yes National policy on elderly updated to incorporate sexual rights and feminization of ageing Baseline no Target Yes National database of population data that facilitates mapping of socioeconomic and demographic inequalities for the Sustainable Development Goals monitoring available and accessible.
-Baseline No; Target Yes Ministries of Health; National Policies and Economic Affairs; Social Empowerment and Welfare; Department of Census and Statistics; Provincial Councils and Local Government and Institutions; Asian Forum for Parliamentarians on Population and Development; Elder's Secretariat; University Grants Colombo and other universities; private sector; professional organizations; the media; civil society organizations \$0.5 million (\$0.3 million from regular resources and \$0.2 million from other resources -- --- -- ---
+Outcome 4: Output 1: Strengthened Data on the prevalence of Ministries of Health; National \$0.5 million Population capacity for use of gender-based violence Policies and Economic (\$0.3 million Outcome indicator: Number of surveys conducted, analysed and disseminated that allow for the estimation of key population and reproductive health indicators.
+Baseline: 2; Target: 3 evidence-based analysis of population data for decision making at the national and subnational level to address inequalities and advance International Conference on Population and Development and the Sustainable Development Goals. available for policy- making and development planning Baseline: No; Target: Yes National policy on elderly updated to incorporate sexual rights and feminization of ageing Baseline no Target Yes National database of population data that facilitates mapping of socioeconomic and demographic inequalities for the Sustainable Development Goals monitoring available and accessible.
+Baseline No; Target Yes Affairs; Social Empowerment and Welfare; Department of Census and Statistics; Provincial Councils and Local Government and Institutions; Asian Forum for Parliamentarians on Population and Development; Elder's Secretariat; University Grants Commission; University of Colombo and other universities; private sector; professional organizations; the media; civil society organizations (30.3 lilling) from regular resources and \$0.2 million from other resources